 You'll see there are multiple inputs, but few of them are required.
 It's important to remain consistent.
 The easy part is that nothing has to be included in Google Analytics to make this work.
-Any link with a UTM code is automatically recorded in all analytics account tracked on any webpage.
+Any link with a UTM code is automatically recorded in all analytics accounts tracked on any webpage.

 Below are some general guidelines:

-tags in lower case for consistency.
+- Google Analytics is case-sensitive.
+Keep all tags in lower case for consistency.

 - Use underscores or hyphens for spaces.
-Hyphens
+Hyphens may improve SEO.

 - Source: should refer to the origin of the content.